Harry-James-Mitchell/All-Knowing-Bot/README.md

 	<li>Adds custom emojis to all of your messages so you feel less lonely</li>
 	<li>Responds to questions you ask him</li>
 	<li>Changes his status every minute</li>
-	<li>Has hidden easter eggs that will active upon typing custom phrases</li>
 	<li>Posts a picture every day at noon CDT</li>
 	<li>Perform addition and subtraction</li>
 	<li>Greet new members when they join your server</li>